The uniformization of the moduli space of principally polarized abelian 6-folds: The ramification divisor of the Prym-Tyurin map

 3pt

-In order to understand the condition in Lemma~\ref{lem:ker-of-trace}, we recall the action of the endomorphism $D\colon H^0(C, K_C)\to H^0(C, K_C)$ induced by the Kanev correspondence in local coordinates at the points $p\in C$ and $q\in \pi\inv(p)$ (see also Theorem \ref{incarnations} and Remark \ref{inclusion1}).
+In order to understand the condition in Lemma~\ref{lem:ker-of-trace}, we recall the action of the endomorphism $D\colon H^0(C, \omega_C)\to H^0(C, \omega_C)$ induced by the Kanev correspondence in local coordinates at the points $p\in C$ and $q\in \pi\inv(p)$, see also Theorem \ref{incarnations}.

 \begin{num}{\bf{The unramified case.}} Suppose that $\pi$ is unramified at $p$, thus $\Gamma:=\pi\inv(p)=\sum_{s=1}^{27} q_s$.
 Since $\pi$ is \'etale, we can use the same local parameter $y$ at $p$, as well as at each $q_s\in C$.
-Let $\alpha\in H^0(C, K_C)$.
+Let $\alpha\in H^0(C, \omega_C)$.
 In a formal neighborhood of each point $q_s$, we write locally $\alpha= \alpha_s(y)dy$.